 Time, budget, and slow Internet access could get in the way of teaching yourself to play guitar.

 There are plenty of guitar resources that could help.
-However, most of the free online guitar lessons are isolated tips instead of a structured approach.
+However, most free online guitar lessons are isolated tips instead of a structured approach.

 A structured approach makes it easier for you to learn to play guitar.

-Effective guitar courses and guitar books are those who have been around for a long time and have worked out the kinks in teaching.
+Practical guitar courses and guitar books have been around for a long time and have worked out the kinks in teaching.

 This article is a walk-through from buying a starter guitar kit to reading tabs and practicing scales.